Mehrdad Raissi Ardali: Education and career

 In 2011 he, as the head of the policy-making board, published the first and only voice acting magazine called Sedapisheh in Iran.
 He holds the record for the highest selling dubbed animations in Iran.
 In 2011 he attended Annecy International Animated Film Festival and met Carlos Saldanha and invited him to come to Iran to exchange information regarding animation making and voice acting.
-Mehrdad Raissi has written the Persian lyrics for a couple of renown musicals such as A Monster in Paris, Tangled, The Nightmare Before Christmas and Frozen (2013 film).
+Mehrdad Raissi has written the Persian lyrics for a couple of renown musicals such as A Monster in Paris, Tangled, The Nightmare Before Christmas and Frozen.
 In 2012 he started an Internet radio station by the name of Voice of Glory which streams children's stories 24/7.